Now let's hear from the Apostle Paul...

 I have been a very successful business man in the past.
 The fruits of my labor bear witness to this fact.
 Please see my resume.
 I have told many people who know my business successes that if I became a business consultant I would go with this premise...

 I have never been ashamed to admit my mistakes in the past.
 This is why I am not ashamed of the Gospel.
 As a matter of fact, the greatest lessons I have learned in life are through the mistakes that I have made.
 What separates me from the crowd is that I am not afraid to make a mistake if trial and error is necessary to figure out a solution to a complex problem.
 Have you ever studied the Scientific Method?
-This method of thinking has proven to me to be the best way to solve complex issues such as church growth decline.
+This method of thinking has proven to me to be the best way to solve the mysteries we face in life.

 Why are so many professing Christians not willing to admit their mistakes?
 There can only be one reason for why people do not admit their mistakes and that is they do not have the true mindset of Jesus because they lack His humility as described in Philippians Chapter Two.
 My dad had a real problem with admitting his mistakes in life.
 His favorite quote was, "I might not always be right...but...I AM NEVER WRONG!"
 Do you see the "double standard" he has manufactured within his "idealistic" mindset?
 Please note that my dad was a deacon in the Methodist church at one time.
 These folks are more interested in pleasing people rather than pleasing our Heavenly Father.

 I must confess there was a time in my life that I was very judgmental of certain people outside the Body of Christ.
 This is when I got caught up in the legalistic mindset that exists within the Southern Baptist Church.
 I have since learned from my flawed thinking and repented of this sin and renewed my mind to have the humility of Jesus in my understanding of right and wrong.
 This is another major reason why people hate to be around Christians and will not set foot in a church door today.
 Who likes a finger pointer?